KCharatzas/Assembly-RPN-Calculator/README.md

 # Assembly-RPN-Calculator

-A simple assembly based “Reverse Polish Notation” (RPN) calculator.
+A simple assembly based Reverse Polish Notation (RPN) calculator.
 This calculator receives two hexadecimal numbers as inputs, and then performs one of 4 user selected operations on them: